Applications

 • name

-• broker type
+• event broker type (Solace or Kafka)

 • version display name, number, and state for each version